The Community Language Schools Program provides funding to community organisations to help establish and run language schools in the local area.

-CO.AS.IT., which runs classes at Five Dock Public School, will receive $44,000 to support its lessons.
+The Five Dock Public School centre will receive $5,000 to support its lessons.

-The Sydney Suomi-Koulu Sydney Finnish School runs classes at Concord West Public School and will receive $4900.
+Sydney Suomi-Koulu Sydney Finnish School runs classes at Concord West Public School and will receive $4,900.

 Education Minister Rob Stokes said the NSW Government was dedicated to supporting education in all its forms.